Review: Siglo Hotel – A gem in Siglufjörður, North Iceland

 Herring era museum

 This museum is very unique and has a wealth of information of the bygone era.
 Siglufjörður was once a major fishing hub with hundreds of barrels of fish caught and exported in a day.
-The fishing went to such an extent that the fishes went extinct and the entire town which was living on fishing had to go places searching for jobs and big industries shut down on a sad note.
+The magnitude of fishing was to such an extent that the fishes went extinct and the entire town which was living on fishing went broke.
+People had to go places searching for jobs and big industries shut down on a sad note.
 The Herring Era museum depicts the sad tale of the town that once was.

 Segull 67 is a family owned distillery which brews freshly made alcohol which has the recipe run down from generations.
 Though we don’t consume alcohol, it was interesting to know the process how the alcohol is brewed from the scratch.

 This café is owned and managed by a Siglufjörður local woman, Frida.
 She bakes some amazing chocolates and brews the best coffee in the town.
 We tasted her roseberry and rock salt flavoured chocolate and trust me, it just melted in the mouth and flavours just exploded!

 Drive to Trollaskagi Peninsula